slicer69/SenseHAT/README.md

 This repository hosts a series of simple Python scripts which can be used to interact with the Sense HAT for a Raspberry Pi computer.

+## Ball

+The Ball program (ball.py) causes a single pixel to bounce around the LED screen of the Sense HAT.
+The ball changes vector and colour every time it hits the edge of the screen.
+This program takes no arguments and continues to run until the user presses Ctrl-C.

 ## Clear

 The Clear program (clear.py) causes the LED lights on the Sense HAT to